Template Tags

 post_author

-Returns: HTML text containing the author’s name, marked as safe.
+Returns: HTML with the author name and link, marked as safe.

 link_class